mmistakes/minimal-mistakes/docs/_docs/05-configuration.md

 ### Reading Time

-Enable estimated reading time snippets with `read_time: true` in YAML Front Matter. `200` has been set as the default words per minute value --- which can be changed by adjusting `words_per_minutes: ` in `_config.yml`.
+Enable estimated reading time snippets with `read_time: true` in YAML Front Matter. `200` has been set as the default words per minute value --- which can be changed by adjusting `words_per_minute: ` in `_config.yml`.

 ![reading time example]({{ "/assets/images/mm-read-time-example.jpg" | absolute_url }})